That’s a Wrap: The Right Way to Undecorate After the Holidays

 Here are tips for taking down, storing and disposing of festive décor safely.

 Lights.
 Before you stow away your lights, inspect them.
-If any are broken or damaged, toss them, Drengenberg advises.
-If they’re good to use again, he suggests this for storage: “Wrap them loosely around an empty wrapping paper tube and store them in a dry place.
+If any are broken or damaged, toss them, UL advises.
+If they’re good to use again, UL suggests wrapping lights loosely around an empty wrapping paper tube and storing them in a dry place.
 Don’t pile too many other decorations on top of the lights.
-It’ll crush them, and you’ll have damaged décor when you take them out next season.”
+It’ll crush them, and you’ll have damaged décor when you take them out next season.

 You can also take a square piece of cardboard, and cut a slit in one side of the square.
 Thread the end of a set of lights through the slit.
 Wrap the lights around the cardboard, threading the other end back through the slit.